ruskakimov/responsive-canvas/README.md

 stretch(canvas); // this is where magic happens

-// draw like its a fixed size canvas ctx.fillRect(50, 25, 100, 50);
+// draw like its an old fixed size canvas ctx.fillRect(50, 25, 100, 50);
 ```